okx/okexchain-docs/docs/developers/quick-start.md

 -------------------------------------------------------------
 -------------------------------------------------------------
 ## Remix
-Set up a Remix OKExChain testnet development environment.
+Set up a Remix OKExChain Testnet development environment.
 Remix is an in-browser IDE for Solidity smart contracts.
-In this guide, we will learn how to deploy a contract to a running OKExChain test network through Remix and interact with it.
+In this guide, we will learn how to deploy a contract to a running OKExChain Testnet through Remix and interact with it.
 ### 1. Connect OKExChain account to Remix
 Go to [Remix](http://remix.ethereum.org/).
 There are some contracts in the File Explorer.
 Select any of these contracts.
 In this example, we use `Storage.sol`.
 On the left-most bar, select the Solidity Compiler and compile the contract.